arniebradfo/auto-constraints-figma-plugin/README.md

 ## Commands
 - AutoConstrain All Children
 - Frame and AutoConstrain Children
-- AutoConstrain Self
+- AutoConstrain Selection
-- Run Plugin window to AutoConstrain Self onSelectionChange if move or resized
+- Watch Mode: PluginUI to AutoConstrain Selection onSelectionChange

 ## Pseudo code
 - if child centered in parent